mikevdg/faish/doc/language.rst

 Here, the built-in will not perform the query until a value for A is found.
 The query is then performed and the iterator will iterate over statements containing possible values for B.

+(module:query:iterator:) will only return fully unified statements through the iterator.
+It will not give you any statements from the module that contain variables.

-You can also pass a statement literal to (module: query: iterator:) as a query.
+(XXX deprecate this:) You can also pass a statement literal to (module: query: iterator:) as a query.

 You can use the following built-in on the iterator to fetch results::